vhaudiquet/ubuntu-project-docs/docs/staging/phased-updates.md

 what value to insert.
 Where should it be stored in Launchpad?

-An API will be added to Launchpad to set the value, and it will be controlled by ubuntu-sru (ubuntu-archive?).
+An API will be added to Launchpad to set the value, and it will be controlled by `ubuntu-sru` (ubuntu-archive?).

   I think that this should be akin to component/section/priority overrides: that is, it should be a column on `BinaryPackagePublishingHistory` and it could most easily be set by adding another optional parameter to `BinaryPackagePublishingHistory.changeOverride`.
-This will have the effect of creating a new publication for the package, so it will be beneficial not to change the value too often (perhaps once a day or so); but in order to get the LP archive publisher to generate a new Packages stanza a new publication is necessary anyway, so this is true regardless.  `BinaryPackagePublishingHistory.changeOverride` is restricted to ubuntu-archive. --cjwatson
+This will have the effect of creating a new publication for the package, so it will be beneficial not to change the value too often (perhaps once a day or so); but in order to get the LP archive publisher to generate a new Packages stanza a new publication is necessary anyway, so this is true regardless.  `BinaryPackagePublishingHistory.changeOverride` is restricted to ubuntu-archive. --`cjwatson`

 A script will then be run to set these values.
 When a package is pushed into -updates the script will start to increase the percentage over time, using some to-be-defined function of the age of the package, and possibly the urgency.

-There will be an override to that aging that will allow ubuntu-sru to pause the script for a particular package that can be used when there are suspected regressions.
-Once it has been decided what to do the package can either be superseded in updates, in which case the process will start again for the new version, or the rollout will be continued.
+There will be an override to that aging that will allow `ubuntu-sru` to pause the script for a particular package that can be used when there are suspected regressions.
+Once it has been decided what to do the package can either be superseded in updates, in which case the process will start again for the new version, or the roll-out will be continued.

 ## Opting out